mvvillarrealblozis/mvvillarrealblozis/README.md

 ### What I’m Working Toward

 I’m pursuing research and advanced coursework in **embedded systems, digital hardware design, and AI for robotics**.
-My goal is to bridge low-level systems engineering with intelligent automation — building devices that can sense, reason, and act locally, without sacrificing privacy or speed.
+My goal is to bridge low-level systems engineering with intelligent automation, building devices that can sense, reason, and act locally, without sacrificing privacy or speed.

 ---